 All about Frida: 10 Interesting Facts

-Frida Kahlo is without a doubt the most popular Mexican artist in the world.
-Here are 10 facts about her and her life.
+Frida Kahlo is, without a doubt, the most popular Mexican artist in the world.
+Here are 10 fun facts about her and her life.

 #1: Frida is a nickname.
 Her given name is Magdalena Frida Carmen Kahlo y Calderón and she was born in Coyoacán, Mexico.

 #2: Her birthday is controversial.
 Kahlo's birth certificate states she was born July 6, 1907, however, she held firmly that her birthdate was July 7, 1910.
 Kahlo's choice to contest her birthdate was politically-charged, as she wanted it to coincide with the beginning of the Mexican Revolution.
-She always felt she was a voice for the oppressed and deeply patriotic, so this act was an extension of that feeling.
+She was always deeply patriotic and a voice for the oppressed, so this act was an extension of that feeling.

 #3: She wanted to be a doctor.
 Kahlo was a great student and had dreams of being a doctor.
 She had polio at age 6, which disrupted her childhood.
 This ultimately turned her on to art, as a way of expressing the suffering and pain.

 #4: Kahlo is famously known for being stricken by tragedy.
 She was involved in a serious bus crash at age 18, where an iron bar pierced her abdomen.
 She was in the hospital for months and had nearly 30 operations.

 #5: Her suffering caused her to become the Queen of self-portraits.
 Due to her disability caused by Polio, Kahlo's parents bought her a custom easel that she could use while lying down, protecting her fragile spine.
 Art helped her cope with her suffering and she was her most commonly used subject.
 Painting became the outlet to her pain.
 Self-portraits make up nearly 55 of the 150 works she painted.